Density-Aware Farthest Point Sampling: Problem definition

 \section{Problem definition}

+In this section we formalize the setting of the regression problem we aim to address and define the optimization objective.
 Our setting is similar to the one introduced in~\citet{Climaco2023}.
-We consider a supervised regression problem where the feature space is $\cX \subset \mathbb{R}^{d}$, bounded, and the label space is $\cY \subset \mathbb{R}$.
+We consider a supervised regression problem where the feature space $\cX \subset \mathbb{R}^{d}$ is bounded and the label space is $\cY \subset \mathbb{R}$.
 The goal is to learn a function $g: \cX \rightarrow \cY$ from a function space $\cM$, using a set of labeled data.
 Each function in $\cM$ may be parameterized by weights $\bsw \in \R^m$, depending on the learning algorithm.
 To evaluate prediction quality, we use an error function $l: \cX \times \cY \times \cM \rightarrow \mathbb{R}^+$, which measures the prediction error of a trained regression model for a given input feature and associated true label.

 Let $\cD := \{(\bsx_i, y_i)\}_{i=1}^n$ be a pool of available data points consisting of i.i.d. realizations of two random variables $\bsX$ and $Y$ taking value on $\cX$ and $\cY$, respectively, with joint distribution $p_{\cD} \in \cP:=\{p: \cX \times \cY \rightarrow \mathbb{R}^+ | \; \int_{\cX \times \cY}p(\bsx,y)d\bsx dy =1\}$.
 We consider scenarios where the labels $\{y_i\}_{i=1}^n$ are unknown.
 We aim to select and label a training set $\cL := \{(\bsx_{i_j}, y_{i_j})\}_{j=1}^b$ from $\cD $, with $i_j \in \{1,\dots,n\} \; \forall j$, and $b \ll n$.
 The objective of the training data selection is to maximize the average predictive performance of a regression model $m_{\cL} \in \cM$, trained on $\cL$, on the new data points not selected for training.
 In the following, without loss of generality, we assume $\cL := \{(\bsx_{j}, y_{j})\}_{j=1}^b$ and define $\cL_{\cX} := \{\bsx_j\}_{j=1}^b$.
 Following along~\cite{Wang2015}, we assume that the training data is selected according to a distribution $p_{\cL} \in \cP$ with $p_{\cD} \neq p_{\cL}$ and $p_{\cD}(y|\bsx) = p_{\cL}(y|\bsx)$.
 In other words, the training data distribution may differ from the data source distribution, but the map connecting a data location $\bsx \in \cX$ and its associated label value is independent on how the data is selected.
 Furthermore, we study a typical scenario involving molecular prediction tasks in which the data source distribution $p_{\cD}$ is unknown, and we have only access to the locations $\cD_{\cX} := \{\bsx_i\}_{i=1}^n$ of the dataset $\cD$.
 Moreover, we are interested in applications in which the labeling process is computationally expensive, therefore, given a budget $b \in \mathbb{N}$ of points to label, the goal is to select a subset $\cL_{\cX} \subset \cD_\cX$ and label it to obtain a subset $\cL \subset \cD$ that solves the following optimization problem: